leelavarshini97/SupportIQ/README.md

 # 🎯 SupportIQ – Mock API (Built using MockWave)

-**SupportIQ** is a mentorship-based learning platform designed for technical support professionals to upskill efficiently.
+SupportIQ is an organized, mentorship-driven learning platform designed for technical support professionals.
+It helps mentors train new team members efficiently by structuring learning content and making repeated tasks easier to learn.

+The platform concept includes:

+1) Articles and Help Docs for foundational knowledge

+2) Quizzes to reinforce learning

+3) Previously handled repetitive tickets as practical examples

+4) Progress tracking dashboards to monitor mentee growth

-This mock API simulates the backend logic of the platform — including user management, learning modules, videos, FAQs, and progress tracking.
+This mock API simulates the backend workflows, demonstrating how resources, users, and learning paths could interact to create a structured, self-paced learning experience.

 ---